woody6402/ocr-server/README.md

 # ocr-server

 This projects creates a docker image which can process pictures of meters and extract the values.

+(similar to AI on the EDGE but doing ot on the server side and expanding by use of tesseract)

 Status: concept work